manticoresoftware/manticoresearch/manual/Introduction.md

 # Introduction

-Manticore Search is a multi-storage database designed specifically for search, including full-text search.
+Manticore Search is a multi-storage database specifically designed for search, with robust full-text search capabilities.

-Manticore Search is an [open-source database](https://github.com/manticoresoftware/manticoresearch/) that was created in 2017 as a continuation of [Sphinx Search](https://sphinxsearch.com/) engine.
-We took all the best from it, significantly improved its functionality, [fixed hundreds of bugs](https://manual.manticoresearch.com/Changelog), rewrote the code almost completely and kept it open-source!
-That all has made Manticore Search a modern, fast, light-weight and full-featured database with outstanding full-text search capabilities.
+As an open-source database (available on [GitHub](https://github.com/manticoresoftware/manticoresearch/)), Manticore Search was created in 2017 as a continuation of [Sphinx Search](https://sphinxsearch.com/) engine.
+Our development team took all the best features of Sphinx and significantly improved its functionality, fixing hundreds of bugs along the way (as detailed in our [Changelog](https://manual.manticoresearch.com/Changelog)).
+With nearly complete code rewrites, Manticore Search is now a modern, fast, and light-weight database with full features and exceptional full-text search capabilities.

 ## Our key features are:
 #### Powerful and fast full-text searching which works fine for small and big datasets